Suicide note and weapons found when police searched the Nashville shooter's home, warrant shows – KION546

 By Carlos Suarez and Dakin Andone, CNN

-Investigators found a suicide note when they searched the home of the shooter who killed six people at a Nashville school last week, along with weapons and ammunition, according to an inventory items authorities seized while executing a search warrant at the residence.
+Investigators found a suicide note when they executed a search warrant at the home of the shooter who killed six people at a Nashville school last week, along with more weapons and ammunition, according to an inventory of items seized.

-The search warrant and the list of items found were released Tuesday, just over a week after the shooter, identified as Audrey Hale, stormed the Covenant School armed with three firearms and killed three 9-year-olds and three adults.
+The search warrant and the list of items found were released Tuesday, just over a week after the shooter, former student Audrey Hale, opened fire at The Covenant School, killing three 9-year-olds and three adults.

+The warrant, executed the same day as the shooting, shows authorities also found several Covenant School yearbooks and a school photo, in addition to the shooter’s journals.
+Some of the journals are described as being related to “school shootings; firearm courses,” the list indicates.

+The investigation so far shows Hale, 28, fired 152 rounds in the attack, which was planned “over a period of months,” police said in a news release Monday.
+Hale “considered the actions of other mass murderers,” that release said.

 This is a developing story and will be updated.